sarthaktandulje/INTRODUCTION/README.md

-# 🌸 Konnichiwa!
+# 🌸 Hey there!
 I'm Sarthak Tandulje 🇮🇳

 > “I don’t just study science — I explore how it shapes the world around us.”